-The Authority's Statement of Accounts have been prepared on a Going Concern basis, i.e. the accounts have been prepared on the assumption that the Authority will continue in operational existence for the foreseeable future.
-This conclusion is supported by the Authority's Business Plan and financial plans principally it's medium to long term Financial Model which covers a period of 21 years from the balance sheet date of these accounts.
+The Authority's Statement of Accounts has been prepared on a Going Concern basis, i.e. the accounts have been prepared on the assumption that the Authority will continue in operational existence for the foreseeable future.
+This conclusion is supported by the Authority's Business Plan and financial plans; principally its medium to long term Financial Model which covers a period of 21 years from the balance sheet date of these accounts.

 The financial plans show the Authority maintains suitable reserves to manage risks.
-The Section 73 Officer's recommendation of a minimum level of reserves of £9.2 million was approved by the Authority in December 2021.
-These are reviewed at least annually as part of the budget setting process.
+The Section 73 Officer's recommendation of a minimum level of reserves of £26.0 million was approved by the Authority in January 2024.
+This was made up of £18.0 million needed to manage immediate and medium-term risks.
+The PPP income retained by the Authority would be building up reserves to mitigate against longer term risks incurred through legislative changes.
+The total reserves are reviewed at least annually as part of the budget setting process.
 The reserves are also used to provide a buffer to absorb any variances from budgeted performance and so facilitate stability of levying to boroughs.
 The current reserve position as detailed in the balance sheet is largely reflected in the cash and equivalent balances.
-The forecast reserve position in 12 months from the audit report date of £14.5 million will also be fully reflected by the forecast cash position.
-There are no long term investments.
+There are no long-term investments.
 These cash balances can be drawn down at short notice to support the cash position if needed.
 The Authority's cash flow projections demonstrate the Authority has no liquidity problems for the 12 months from the audit report date and no requirement for any borrowing for cash management purposes.